tumble1999/savaslabs.github.io/_posts/2015-05-18-mapping-geojson.md

 This section largely duplicates the basic Leaflet set-up at [this tutorial](http://leafletjs.com/examples/quick-start.html), except for we also add a Leaflet-providers plugin to get easy access to additional tilesets.

-The first step in any mapping project using Leaflet is to add a basic div to your page with `id=map`.
-Leaflet will grab onto this div and insert the map content dynamically.
+> The first step in any mapping project using Leaflet is to add a basic div to your page with `id=map`.
+Leaflet will grab onto this div and insert the map content >> dynamically.
 You'll need to fix the div size using CSS:

-{% highlight css %}
+{% highlight css Here is some CSS %}
 #map {
   height: 300px; // Or whatever height you like
   width: 100%;